Human Design Gate 60: Colon Health, Sugar Metabolism, and Nutrition

 Gate 60: Boxes vs Riverbanks (Low Expression Patterns)

-As I've studied human design over the years, one of the most powerful distinctions that emerged about gate 60 is the energetic difference between boxes and riverbanks.
+As I've studied human design over the years, one of the most powerful teachings I've received about gate 60 is the energetic difference between boxes and riverbanks.
 Both are containers.
 Both create structure.
-But the quality of that structure is everything.
+But the quality of that structure is everything!

 A box is rigid.
 Closed.
 Suffocating.
 Limiting.
 It implies confinement, something you've been placed into against your will, or worse, something you unconsciously built around yourself out of fear.
 Self-imposed limitations are a real, low expression possibility with gate 60.

 A riverbank, on the other hand, is a living structure.
 It gives shape to the flow without stopping it.
-It guides the water – your energy, your creativity, your life force – without strangling it.
+It guides the metaphorical water, which is your energy, your creativity, and your life force, without strangling it.
 The river still moves.
 It still carves its own path.
 The banks simply give it definition.
 There isn't a lid, like a box has, and therefore aren't any self-imposed limitations.

 Are your limitations serving you — or restricting you?
 Are they riverbanks guiding your flow, or boxes you've been trapped inside?

-Here's the real inquiry: if you don't like your container, consider that you created it.
+Here's the real inquiry for gate 60: if you don't like your container, consider that you created it.
 If your consciousness limits itself, then what you create from that consciousness will be equally limited.
 Can you expand your awareness?
 Can you operate without a box – or at least choose your containers consciously?

 Gate 60 is the start of the mutation process in the body!
 It holds the capacity to change direction in an instant.
-It's a spontaneous, cellular-level shift that can alter the trajectory of your health, your habits, your entire life.
-This is format energy: it's going to happen the way it happens, and if you don't complete a cycle, you repeat a cycle.
+It's a spontaneous, cellular-level shift that can alter the trajectory of your health, your aging, your habits, your entire life.
+This is format energy: it's going to happen the way it happens.

 Where the Body Speaks: Gate 60 and the Colon

-This is Gate 60 in the body: working with what's available, what's "old," and transforming it into something that nourishes.
+The colon thrives on what the rest of digestion leaves behind.
+This is Gate 60's gift of transformation in its purest biological form: working with what's available, even in a limited capacity, and transforming it into something that nourishes.

-Like Gate 60, the Pulsing Pressure of the Colon Serves Flow
+Like Gate 60, the Pulsing Pressure of the Colon Promotes Flow

 The colon's walls gently contract and relax in different sections, creating pouch-like compartments called haustra that temporarily hold food material, mix it, absorb water and electrolytes, and then slowly move it forward in rhythmic pulses.